-4.2 Tax avoidance
+4.2.
+Tax avoidance

 The next set of results describes the use of four well-defined tax avoidance techniques around the time taxpayers make disclosures under the amnesty.
 The avoidance techniques are: emigration out of Norway, the founding of a holding company and investments in two distinct tax-favored asset classes.
-The results are illustrated in Figure 4.
+The results are illustrated in Fig. 4.

-As shown in Figure 4A, emigration rates decline slightly among non-disclosers relative to disclosers in the years after disclosure, a small decrease in this dimension of tax avoidance.
+As shown in Fig. 4A, emigration rates decline slightly among non-disclosers relative to disclosers in the years after disclosure, a small decrease in this dimension of tax avoidance.
 However, the estimated coefficients are very small (at most 0.01%) and statistically insignificant.
-As shown in Figure 4B, there is a clear and statistically significant increase in incorporations of Norwegian holding companies by disclosers in year -1.
-Some amnesty participants do seem to prepare for a tax-efficient repatriation of assets; however, the size of the estimated coefficient (around 1%) suggests that this is a very small minority.
-As shown in Figures 4C and 4D, there a slight differential decrease in investments in housing and unlisted shares around disclosure, but the estimates are statistically insignificant.
+As shown in Fig. 4B, there is a clear and statis-